Geography of Niger: Brief history

-Niger, which attained independence from France in 1960 was under military regime till 1991.
+Niger, which attained independence from France in 1960 was under military rule until 1991.
 On public demand Gen. Ali Saibou held multiparty elections in 1993 and soon democracy came into effect in 1993.
 However, political unrest was caused by Col. Ibrahim Bare who staged a coup in 1996, but he later died in a counter insurgency operations by officers of the military establishment in 1999.
 This was followed by fresh elections for a democratic rule, and Mamadou Tandja assumed power in December 1999.
 Tandja, who won the elections in 2004 and in 2009, wanted to bring about a constitutional amendment to extend his tenure as president.
 However, in February 2010, he was removed from the post of the president in a coup engineered by the military and the constitution was annulled.
 Soon after, in 2011, elections were held and Mahamadou Issoufou got elected as the president and was sworn in April 2011.